MakeSchool-Tutorials/sa-2018-concentration/P00-Intro/content.md

 In this tutorial, we'll become friends with client-side JavaScript by building a game of concentration.
 We'll do the following:

-1. Build the game UI using HTML and CSS
+1. Build the game UI using HTML, CSS, and Bootstrap
 2. Implement the game logic with client-side JavaScript

 In this tutorial, we'll focus on using our front-end technologies: HTML, CSS and client-side JavaScript.
 Our game will be played in the web browser and won't have a back-end.
 All code will be retrieved locally on our personal computer.